entur/api-guidelines/guidelines.md

 - :eyes: You **MAY** allow clients to specify a preferred language via the `Accept-Language` header or a query parameter.
 - :eyes: You **MAY** return the `Content-Language` header to inform clients of language used in response.
 - :ballot_box_with_check: `Accept-Language` and `Content-Language` values **MUST** be valid [IETF BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) language tags.
 BCP 47 uses ISO 639-1 codes when available, and ISO 639-3 codes if no two-letter code exist.
 E.g. "en", not "eng".
-As specified by BCP 47, Clients may send multiple tags with quality values (e.g. nb,en;q=0.9).
+Also, as specified by BCP 47, clients may send multiple tags with quality values (e.g. nb,en;q=0.9).
 - :ballot_box_with_check: Macrolanguage tags (e.g., "no") **MUST NOT** be used - instead use the specific language variant (e.g., "nb" or "nn").

 - :eyes: British English spelling as defined in the Oxford English Dictionary **SHOULD** be used for consistency